Cassandra Cain: Teen Titans

-Cassandra with the rest of the Titans East on the cover of Teen Titans (vol. 3) #43.
-Art by Tony Daniel.

 Cassandra is left behind while Batman, Robin, and Nightwing leave for their year-long trip and Harvey Dent is charged with protecting Gotham instead of her.
 Deathstroke approaches Cassandra and preys on her desire for a loving father as well as her feelings of abandonment.
 Apparently, Deathstroke manages to inject Cassandra with drugs, from a distance, that warped her mind allowing for him to manipulate her to his liking.

 Having gained control of his daughter, Deathstroke recruits her into Titans East, where she resumes the role and costume of Batgirl.

 As a member of Titans East, she has a rematch with the Ravager and a brief confrontation with Robin, after which Robin injects Cassandra with a counter-serum (prepared in case Deathstroke regains control of his daughter), and she is apparently freed from Deathstroke's control and vows to kill Deathstroke to revenge herself.

 However, some time later, when she is working with the Teen Titans, Miss Martian comments that she is more in control of herself now.
 She faces Deathstroke, Match, and other former Titans East teammates, before being subdued by Risk.
 Soon after, Cyborg, Raven, and Duela Dent summon former Titans Nightwing, Donna Troy, Beast Boy, and the Flash (Bart Allen), who join them against Deathstroke's team.
 Batgirl attempts to kill Deathstroke, but is stopped and knocked unconscious by Nightwing, who demands that Deathstroke face the courts.
 However, Deathstroke escapes from the Titans with the help of Inertia, and after the battle is over, Batgirl and Duela Dent both vanish without a word.